metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 - `default_result_limit` (Number) Limit used for search requests if none is set by the caller (default: 20)
 - `max_duration` (String) The maximum allowed time range for a search, default: 0s which means unlimited.
 - `max_result_limit` (Number) The maximum allowed value of the limit parameter on search requests.
-If the search request limit parameterexceeds the value configured here it will be set to the value configured here.The default value of 0 disables this limit.
+If the search request limit parameter exceeds the value configured here it will be set to the value configured here.
+The default value of 0 disables this limit.

 <a id="nestedatt--spec--template"></a>